anniehedgpeth/workflow/chefkata.md

   - `knife data bag list`

 ## Using data bags in the recipe
- - First we accessing the data from that item `messages = data_bag_item('website', 'messages')`
+ - First we access the data from that item
+ `messages = data_bag_item('website', 'messages')`
  - Then we're calling the specific data element from that item `message = messages['welcomeMessage']`